|

 Camino many times.
 He is a qualified mountain guide and

-has taken lots of official safety training courses required under EU
+has taken the official safety training courses required under EU

 regulations.
 Originally Australian, he has a PHD from